nktnet1/sync-request-curl/ROADMAP.md

 - [ ] Accept `null` request options at runtime and normalise them to `{}`, as `then-request` does.
 The current Valibot boundary rejects `null`.
-- [ ] Decide whether to match upstream payload precedence and generated-header behaviour. `then-request` resolves `form` before `json` before `body` and only adds generated payload headers when the caller did not provide them;
-      the current implementation resolves `json` before `body` before `form`, replaces generated `Content-Type`/`Content-Length`, and emits
-      `Content-Length: 0` for an otherwise empty request.
+- [x] Match upstream payload precedence and caller-header preservation where it maps cleanly to the buffered API.
+Payload selection is `form` before `json` before `body`; generated JSON `Content-Type` and payload `Content-Length` only fill missing headers; and empty GET/DELETE/HEAD requests no longer receive a generated `Content-Length: 0`.
+Empty methods that upstream treats as body-capable still receive `Content-Length: 0`.
 - [ ] Remove `content-encoding` from the exposed response headers after transparent gzip/deflate decompression so the headers describe the body actually returned to callers.